Rocket that will crash into moon was not built by SpaceX, experts now believe - NewsBreak

 “It is not a SpaceX Falcon 9 second stage from a mission in 2015 as previously reported,” NASA said.
 “This update results from analysis of the object’s orbits in the 2016–2017 timeframe.”

-The booster is still expected to hit the moon on March 4.Hubble telescope captures three galaxies in epic photo
+The booster is still expected to hit the moon on March 4.Woman shot outside area Walmart in critical condition

 In late January, Jonathan McDowell, an astronomer at the Harvard and Smithsonian Center for Astrophysics, explained that the rogue rocket will leave a crater on the moon.